marrink-lab/MDVoxelSegmentation/README.rst

 Using neighbour clustering in voxelspace for fast and consistant spatial and temporal clustering.

 This software has been developed to allow for a higher selection syntax than atom and or residue index, such as abstract complex particles (e.g. lipid monolayers).
-MDVoxelClustering combines nieghbour clustering with a voxel mask of set resolution (default 0.5 nm).
-Forced-segmentation is turned on by default and assigns particles to clusers if they were unassigned.
+MDVoxelClustering combines neighbour clustering with a voxel mask of set resolution (default 0.5 nm).
+Forced-segmentation is turned on by default and assigns particles to clusters if they were unassigned.
 This happens within a 2 nm cutoff in an iterative manner.
 Finally there is a minimum cluster size of 50 particles to prevent clutter.
-For now the software has mainly been tested on CG Martini lipid assemblies with or without embedded proteins, though it probably works even better on atomistic simulations due to the higher amount of atoms that can be binned.
-If working with atomistic systems, you can probably turn off hyper-resolution in the input file.
+If working with atomistic systems, you can probably turn off hyper-resolution (set force_radius and recursion_depth to 0) using the appropriate flags.

 .. image:: https://user-images.githubusercontent.com/1488903/61180809-e43cdd80-a61c-11e9-91d7-7d13539c9c16.png